po1sigala/live/01-Class-Content/19-PWA/01-Activities/20-Stu_Client-Server/README.md

 * `concurrently` can also be configured to shorten npm commands.
 How can we include this in our solution?

-* Remember to close any other servers you may have running in order to free up the needed ports.
+* Remember to close any other servers that you may have running to free up the needed ports.

 ## 🏆 Bonus